 If you’ve been around for me five minutes, you know there is nothing I like better than a good deal.

 And I LOVE inexpensive, cheap gifts that are useful and fun.

-So putting together the annual $5 gift guide is one of my favorite things in the world – I LOVE finding cheap gifts that won’t get immediately thrown away or donated.
+So putting together the annual $5 gift guide is one of my favorite things in the world – I LOVE finding cheap gifts, thoughtful gifts that won’t get immediately thrown away or donated.

-Whether you’re looking for stocking stuffers or small gifts for friends, neighbors or teachers, I hope this list of the best gifts for under $5 will come in handy this holiday season!
+Whether you’re looking for stocking stuffers or small gifts for friends, neighbors or teachers, I hope this list of the best cheap gift ideas for under $5 will come in handy this holiday season!

-1.Wallet Multi-Tool ($6.79) Small enough to fit in your wallet, this clever tool includes a can opener, a bottle opener, 2 screwdrivers, 2 rulers, 4-size wrench, a wing nut wrench, 2 knife edges and a saw blade.
+1.Wallet MultiTool ($8.69) Small enough to fit in your wallet, this clever tool includes a can opener, a bottle opener, 2 screwdrivers, 2 rulers, 4-size wrench, a wing nut wrench, 2 knife edges and a saw blade.
 This is a total win anyone outdoorsy, handy or who hates to not have the right tools on hand.

 2. Food Erasers (24 for $5.00) These cute little erasers are perfect for school age children and a great gift for a child to give out to their school friends without breaking the bank.